MaxenceQueyrel/metagenome2vec/README.md

 ```
 - path_fastq_file: The path to the simulated fastq file in gunzip format.
 - path_mapping_file: The path to the mapping file in gunzip format.
 - path_save: The path where the new read2genome data set will be saved.
-Two files "reads" and "mapping_reads_genomes" will be created, the first containing all simulated reads in the dataset and the second containing the mapping between the reads and the genome (the class).
+Two files "reads" and "mapping_reads_genomes" are created, the first containing all simulated reads in the dataset and the second containing the mapping between the reads and the genome (the class).
+In addition, several files are created to enable fastdna training. "reads_fastdna" and "reads_fastdna_valid" refer to the files containing the reads used to train and validate the fastdna model, respectively.
+The "<taxonomic_level>_fastna" files refer to the files containing the classes of reads used to train and validate the fastdna model at a specific taxonomic level.
 - path_metadata: The path to the metadata used for the simulation.
 - n_sample_load: The number of reads to load into the dataset.